platformio/platformio-docs/frameworks/simba.rst

     * - :ref:`platform_espressif32`
       - Espressif Systems is a privately held fabless semiconductor company.
 They provide wireless communications and Wi-Fi chips which are widely used in mobile devices and the Internet of Things applications.

-    * - :ref:`platform_espressif32_stage`
-      - Espressif Systems is a privately held fabless semiconductor company.
-They provide wireless communications and Wi-Fi chips which are widely used in mobile devices and the Internet of Things applications.

     * - :ref:`platform_espressif8266`
       - Espressif Systems is a privately held fabless semiconductor company.
 They provide wireless communications and Wi-Fi chips which are widely used in mobile devices and the Internet of Things applications.